ahokanson5804/ahokanson5804/README.md

 - 👋 Hi, I’m Andrew Hokanson - @ahokanson5804

 I come from a software background.
-Primarily software testing for helthcare applications along with data analysis.
+Started career off w/ software testing for healthcare applications along with data analysis.

 What are my career goals?
-I want to take my knowledge in software engineering and combine them with my securities trading background towards the field of FinTech.
+I want to take my knowledge in software, scripting, (financial) data analysis and GPT knowledge to work in the area of Fintech or AI.

-Why did I choose FinTech as a career path?
-See above answer.

 <!---
 ahokanson5804/ahokanson5804 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.